MicrosoftDocs/SupportArticles-docs/Office/Client/excel/unable-to-edit-protected-ranges-on-mac.md

 ---
 title: Can’t edit certain cells in a protected worksheet using Excel for Mac
-description: When the option to let only certain users edit a range of cells has been selected in a protected workbook, you can’t edit those cells in Excel for Mac.
+description: If editing permissions are restricted on a range of cells in a protected workbook, you can’t edit those cells in Excel for Mac.
 author: v-matham
 manager: dcscontentpm
 localization_priority: Normal